millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 ### The Four Noble Truths & Addiction
 {: .reveal .reveal--up }

+Imagine suffering as a hungry fish drawn to bait and addiction is that tempting hook.
+But with awareness, we see the pattern before being caught.

 1. **There Is Suffering (Dukkha)** – Life involves dissatisfaction in both obvious and subtle forms: suffering, unease, and “not-enoughness.”
 Addiction often starts as an attempt to relieve this suffering.
 We commit to understanding the truth of suffering.
-2. **Craving (Tanha) Is the Cause** – It is craving—whether physical, emotional, or psychological—that fuels the cycle of addiction.
+2. **Craving (Tanha) Is the Cause** – It is craving, whether physical, emotional, or psychological, that fuels the cycle of addiction.
 We commit to understanding that craving leads to suffering.
 3. **Cessation of Craving Ends Suffering** – Recovery is possible when we untangle from habitual craving and begin to make space.
 We commit to understand that less craving leads to less suffering.
 4. **The Path Out Is the Eightfold Path** – The way to healing is a holistic, intentional path: wise comprehension, ethical living, mindful presence, and steady effort.
 We commit to cultivating the path.
 {: .reveal .reveal--up }